jetkan-yk/food-delivery/README.md

 # Grabpanda: a CLI Food Delivery app

 - This is a CLI (command line interface) food delivery application written in C++.
-- It is intended for students with basic programming knowledge to learn software development.
+- It is intended for students with basic programming knowledge to practise coding.
-- Designed for the 8-week Introduction to C++ lesson @ Ripplecreate
+- Designed for the Introduction to C++ class @ Ripplecreate.
+- The project is has 4 iterations from day 1 to day 4.
+Each iteration has a in-class version and a homework version with some new features implemented based on the previous day's iteration.
+Each day has a set of learning objectives mentioned in the header.
 - Everything is written in prodecural fashion.
-Note that this does not reflect the actual SE practices.
+Note that this does not reflect the actual SE practices such as OOP, abstractions, code style, etc.
 - Please contact me via email: jetkan.yk@gmail.com if you found any bugs.
 Thank you.

 Copyright @ 2022 Ripple Group Holdings Pte Ltd | www.ripplecreate.com